 The game costs $2 to play.
 In other states, there can be a Power Play option that costs an additional $1 and increases prizes for winning tickets, but that option is not available in California.
 Players pick five numbers from 1-69 (the white balls) plus one more number from 1-26 (the red Powerball).
 They have a 1 in 292.2 million chance of getting all six correct and winning the top prize.

-Mega Millions is another multi-jurisdictional draw game involving 45 US states, DC and the US Virgin Islands.
+Mega Millions is a multi-jurisdictional draw game involving 45 US states, DC and the US Virgin Islands.
 California began taking part in Mega Millions in 2005.

-Like Powerball, Mega Millions costs $2 to play.
-Again, players in other states may have a Megaplier option that costs an additional $1 and increases payouts, but California doesn’t offer it.
+Mega Millions costs $2 to play.
+Players in other states may have a Megaplier option that costs an additional $1 and increases payouts, but California doesn’t offer it.
 The game involves picking five numbers from 1-70 (the white balls) plus a sixth number from 1-25 (the gold Mega Ball).
 The chance of guessing all six numbers correctly and winning the top prize is 1 in 302.5 million.

 On the day California first joined the Mega Millions in June 2005, the state broke the record for most Mega Millions tickets sold in a state during a 24-hour period.
 For that first Mega Millions in which CA participated, a special drawing took place at Paramount Studios in Hollywood.
 Carrie Underwood, who had just won “American Idol” a month before, called out the winning numbers.